Chiwetalu Agu argues his case with soldiers as they arrest him over flag outfit

-It’s a Rising Sun: Chiwetalu Agu Argues His Case With Soldiers as They Arrest Him Over Flag Outfit
+It’s a Rising Sun: Chiwetalu Agu Argues His Case With Soldiers as They Arrest Him Over Biafra Regalia

-- The actor was allegedly arrested by soldiers in Onitsha for wearing an outfit which had the Biafra flag on it
+- The actor was allegedly arrested by soldiers in Onitsha for wearing an outfit that had the Biafra flag on it

 The movie veteran was reportedly arrested in Onitsha by soldiers for rocking a Biafran flag outfit in the open.